RaspAP/raspap-docs/docs/faq.md

 ## <a name="minwrite"></a>Can I reduce the risk of SD card corruption and extend a card's lifespan?
 Yes.
 RaspAP has developed a [minimal write mode](minwrite.md) that substantially reduces disk I/O activity and helps to extend the life of microSD cards.

-## <a name="clean"></a>After a clean install, RaspAP does nothing or can't save settings.
+## <a name="clean"></a>After a clean install, WiFi  and/or RaspAP behaves unpredictably.
 Issues like this are frequently reported.
-Chances are you haven't discovered a strange fatal bug with this project that needs immediate attention.
-In every case where this is reported, the issue stems from one (or several) of the following: 1) the install was _not_ performed on a clean OS, 2) a faulty, corrupt, fake, poor quality and/or otherwise unsuitable SD card was used, or 3) the SD card has insufficient storage space.
+The vast majority of these problems stem from one (or a combination) of the following:

+1. The install was not performed on a clean OS.
+2. A faulty, corrupt, fake, poor quality and/or otherwise unsuitable SD card was used.
+3. The SD card has insufficient storage space.
+4. Raspberry Pi Imager software applied preconfigured wireless settings.

-If you observe RaspAP behaving unpredictably, save yourself (and the project maintainers) some time by performing a ^^clean^^ install with a known-good SD card from a reputable manufacturer _before_ reporting an issue or starting a disussion.
-Failure to do so will result in the issue or discussion being immediately closed.
-No hard feelings.
+If you observe RaspAP or your wireless AP behaving strangely, be sure to follow the project prerequisites and perform a _clean_ install with a known-good SD card from a reputable manufacturer.

+Problems such as [this](https://www.reddit.com/r/RaspAP/comments/1bo7vdf/need_help_with_ver_310_badly_no_idea_what_im/) can be difficult to diagnose.
+In this case, the Raspberry Pi Imager was adding the user's old WiFi settings to an otherwise clean OS image.
+Be sure to check the "OS customization" options when using this software.
+When in doubt, use an alternative SD card imaging tool.

+RaspAP has been successfully integrated with many popular open source projects.
+One of the best ways to use RaspAP in an existing project is to deploy it in an isolated [Docker container](docker.md).

 ## <a name="actroubleshoot"></a> My 802.11ac 5 GHz hotspot failed to start.
 What now?
 RaspAP uses [`iw`](https://wireless.wiki.kernel.org/en/users/documentation/iw) and the [`wireless-regdb`](https://wireless.wiki.kernel.org/en/developers/Regulatory/wireless-regdb) to determine which channels are allowed for your configured country.
 However, not all channels may be supported by your device's wireless adapter or firmware.
 If your 5 GHz access point fails to start, use the steps below to troubleshoot the problem.